6a74/WealthOptimizer/README.md

 This repository contains utilities that will help you maximize your wealth and pay less in taxes.
 The core component is a financial simulator that simulates every year of your life.
-It will contribute to accounts in the most tax-efficent order.
-And during retirement, it will withdrawal from the most tax-efficent accounts.
+It will contribute to accounts in the most tax-efficient order.
+And during retirement, it will withdrawal from the most tax-efficient accounts.

 ## Dependencies